gsilva2016/langchain-examples/ui-demos/video-summarization/README.md

 ```
 Verify the service is running using `docker ps`

-## If you would like to inference anomolous clips to gemini cloud model, then setup gcloud instance
+## If you would like to inference anomalous clips to gemini cloud model, then setup gcloud instance
 Follow [link](https://cloud.google.com/sdk/docs/install) to create google cloud account and install gcloud.

 Next, login and authenticate your account